 Founded in 1981, PIJ is a radical “religiously and ideologically motivated violent extremist organisation”.
-It’s the second largest organisation in Gaza after Hamas, the Islamist terrorist organisation which acts as the de facto government of the strip.
+It’s the second largest organisation in Gaza after Hamas, the Islamist terrorist organisation that acts as the de facto government of the strip.

 PIJ’s goal is the destruction of Israel and its replacement with an Islamic state.
-PIJ is motivated by a Jihadist ideology which calls for the use of terrorism to achieve its goals, including suicide bombings and shooting attacks; it has indiscriminately launched more than 1,000 rocket and mortars into Israel in recent years.
+PIJ is motivated by a Jihadist ideology which calls for the use of terrorism to achieve its goals, including suicide bombings and shooting attacks; it has indiscriminately launched more than 1,000 rockets and mortars into Israel in recent years.
 It also launched four attacks against Israeli soldiers using anti-tank missiles.
 PIJ is also currently recruiting and sending terrorists into the West Bank to launch attacks against Israelis there.

 PIJ primarily operates in Gaza but has a presence in other parts of the Middle East, including Syria and Lebanon.
 It is completely “ideologically, financially and militarily dependent” on Iran.